Skip to main content

 29. What if the alternate payee cannot be located?

-The alternate payee must keep SERS informed of a current address to receive QILDRO payments.
-SERS will not search for a missing alternate payee.
+The alternate payee is obligated to keep SERS informed of their current address to receive QILDRO payments.
+SERS is not obligated to search for a missing alternate payee.
+An alternate payee may lose their right to funds that would otherwise be payable to them if they are not located within 180 days of the member’s application for payment.

 30. What happens when the member dies?